The Late Show with Stephen Colbert

-Colbert was announced as the new host in April 2014, after existing host David Letterman announced his intention to retire earlier in the month; Colbert had previously hosted Comedy Central's news satire The Colbert Report, a program where Colbert portrayed himself as a parody of conservative pundits.
-As such, the series has carried a stronger focus on discussing and satirizing current events, especially within U.S. politics.
+Colbert was announced as the new host in April 2014, after existing host David Letterman announced his intention to retire earlier in the month; Colbert had previously hosted Comedy Central's news satire The Colbert Report, a program where Colbert portrayed a character named Stephen Colbert as a parody of conservative pundits.
+As such, the series has carried a stronger focus on discussing and satirizing current events, especially within American politics.
 Some of Colbert's staff moved to The Late Show, along with Jon Stewart – who previously hosted The Colbert Report's parent series The Daily Show – serving as an executive producer.

-As of the conclusion of the 2019–2020 season, The Late Show with Stephen Colbert has been the top late-night program in the United States for the past four seasons.
-Since 2019, it exceeded The Tonight Show in key demographic viewership.
+The Late Show has remained the highest-rated American late-night talk show for nine consecutive seasons as of 2025, marking the longest winning streak in franchise history over its competitors; since 2019, it exceeded The Tonight Show in key demographic viewership.
+On July 17, 2025, CBS announced that it would be ending The Late Show with Stephen Colbert and would be retiring The Late Show franchise altogether in May 2026 after 33 years (with the first 22 seasons under David Letterman and the following 11 seasons under Colbert), describing the move as "purely a financial decision".
+The announcement has drawn controversy due to the show's relative popularity among late-night television, its relation to the merger of Skydance and Paramount, and perceived political motive due to criticisms of the Trump administration by Colbert.